Joshua Bolten: Career

-Under George W. Bush he served as Deputy Chief of Staff for Policy at the White House from 2001 to 2003.
-Bolten served as Director of Office of Management and Budget (OMB) from 2004-2006.
-In 2006 he was appointed as White House Chief of Staff.
-He was the second Jewish person to hold that top position.
-(Ken Duberstein, who held that post during the Reagan administration, was the first, and Rahm Emanuel, who held the post in the Obama administration, was the third).
+Under George W. Bush, he served as deputy chief of staff for policy at the White House from 2001 to 2003.
+Bolten served as director of Office of Management and Budget (OMB) from 2004 until 2006.
+In 2006, he was appointed as White House chief of staff.
+He was the second Jewish person to hold that top position (after Ken Duberstein during the Reagan administration, and before Rahm Emanuel in the Obama years).

-Bolten served as White House Chief of Staff from 2006 until 2009.
+Bolten served as White House chief of staff from 2006 until 2009.
 He recruited Henry Paulson—then-CEO of Goldman Sachs—to serve as Treasury Secretary, based on his former employment at the firm.
-In addition, he recruited Tony Snow to work as White House Press Secretary, offered Rob Portman the opportunity to succeed him as OMB Director, and brought his OMB deputy Joel Kaplan into the White House as Deputy Chief of Staff for Policy.
+In addition, he recruited Tony Snow to work as White House press secretary, offered Rob Portman the opportunity to succeed him as OMB director, and brought his OMB deputy Joel Kaplan into the White House as deputy chief of staff for policy.

 Later career

 Bolten became the John L. Weinberg/Goldman Sachs & Co.
 Visiting Professor at the Princeton School of Public and International Affairs in September 2009, teaching courses on the federal budget and international trade and financial regulation.
 In March 2010, Bolten was appointed a member of the board and co-chair of the Clinton Bush Haiti Fund, which has raised $36 million to date for immediate earthquake relief and long-term recovery efforts in the Caribbean country.

 In July 2011, Bolten co-founded Rock Creek Global Advisors, an international economic and regulatory policy consulting firm, where he served as managing director until 2017.

 In January 2017, Bolten was named president and CEO of the Business Roundtable, a conservative lobbying organization.
 He replaced former Michigan Governor John Engler in the role.
+He is current serving on the board of trustees of Princeton University.